 Family Science Major

-The Family Science major prepares students for many career paths in areas including family therapy, public health, family life education, social work, law, policy analysis, human services, and family mediation.
+Family Science graduates are the next generation of investigators, practitioners, and policy leaders who can tackle the complex health challenges facing families.
+The major prepares students for many career paths including family therapy, public health, family life education, social work, law, policy analysis, human services, nursing, and family mediation.
 A wide variety of employment opportunities exist for Family Science graduates in direct service and management positions in government, non-profit, and private agencies.
-The major also provides excellent preparation for graduate study in family science, marriage and family therapy, social work, professional schools such as medicine, dentistry and law, public health, psychology, human resource management, and other social science disciplines.
+The major also provides excellent preparation for graduate study in family science, public health, marriage and family therapy, social work, professional schools such as medicine, nursing, dentistry and law, psychology, human resource management, and other social science disciplines.

 Courses offered by this department are listed under the acronym FMSC.